dreamforce16/df16workshops/content/workshop/suggestion-box/index.md

 All eyes on the screen!

-Now, that we know and understand how we can build a basic application using point-and-click, let us now extend this app using lightning components.
+Now, that we know and understand how we can build a basic application using point-and-click, let us now extend this app using lightning components.The UI of the Application we will create will resemble the Lightning Experience UI as we will make use of Salesforce Lightning Design System.

 The Lightning Component framework is a UI framework for developing dynamic web apps for mobile and desktop devices.
 In this workshop, you'll create a simple Lightning Application that is built of smaller components which will help you create, search and vote for existing suggestions in your org.
 You'll start by creating an Apex controller class, then create the Lightning Components and an event handler and finally render the Application UI using all the components together.